 Scientific Evidence

 A wealth of scientific research supports the link between exercise and mental health.
 According to the Mayo Clinic, regular exercise helps alleviate symptoms of depression and anxiety for multiple reasons.
 It increases the production of endorphins, promotes neural growth, and may reduce inflammation—all of which contribute to a sense of well-being and calm (source).
+After taking one of our self‑assessment quizzes, you might also want to review Six Reasons to Consume Whey Protein to complement your results with dietary insight.

 Understanding the Impact of Exercise on Mental Health